 In 1960, Hurty [108] initially presented the fixed-interface modal synthesis method and in 1964, Gladwell [109] clearly clarified the idea of decomposition for a system.
 Since then, a variety of modal synthesis methods have been developed, most of which are based on the orthogonal modes of the subsystems.
-According to the boundary conditions of the subsystems, the modal synthesis method can be classified into the fixed-interface modal synthesis method, the mixed-interface synthesis method and the loaded-interface modal synthesis method.
+According to the boundary conditions of the subsystems, the modal synthesis method can be classified into the fixed-interface modal synthesis method, the free-interface modal synthesis method, the mixed-interface synthesis method and the loaded-interface modal synthesis method.